jethar/faker.js/Readme.md

 npm run readme
 ```

+## Attribution

+To make the avatar images work, this package uses some of the generated images from https://generated.photos/
+Not to be used in commenricla product.

 ## Version Release Schedule

 faker.js is a popular project used by many organizations and individuals in production settings.
 Major and Minor version releases are generally on a monthly schedule.
 Bugs fixes are addressed by severity and fixed as soon as possible.